 Have regular family dinners.
 Studies consistently show a correlation between regular family dinners and positive mental health benefits in kids, including: improved academic performance, a lower risk of depression and high-risk behaviors such as drug use, violence, and sexual acting-out.
 The reasons?
 Teens are most likely to talk to their parents during dinner.
 This feeling of connection correlates with stable moods and a positive view of the future.
 In order to foster a sense of connection, be sure to be engaged during mealtime.
 Put away phones, turn off the TV, ask questions, and listen.

 Remember that your teen is still a child.
 Some teenagers are stoic and don’t talk much.
 Others may appear more mature than their years.
 Remember that your teen is still a child and looks to you to provide structure and be a role model.
 They don’t want to know about your difficulty co-parenting, or other grown-up problems (including details about your sex life).

 Above all, remember to practice self-care.
 If you’re not meeting your own basic needs (regular sleep, nutrition, exercise, and if necessary, mental health treatment) you won’t be able to meet the needs of your your teen.
 Taking care of yourself will help you navigate divorce challenges and teach your adolescent how to handle adversity with grace.

 Have questions about divorce? child custody? child support?
-Please contact us today to schedule your free consultation with one of our experienced family law attorneys and get answers and a clear strategy for safeguarding your children.
+Please contact us today to schedule your initial consultation with one of our experienced family law attorneys and get answers and a clear strategy for safeguarding your children.
 Call us at 888-888-0919 or please click the button below.